 The House flies larvae feed on a wide variety of decaying matter.
 These include rubbish, dead animals, faeces, unprotected/covered food, sewage, and manure, etc.

-The reason surface application of insecticide can prove so effective is because of a very unpleasant behaviour of these flies.
+The reason surface application of insecticide can prove so effective resides with the very unpleasant behaviour of these flies.

-This behaviour is a significant reason why these flies can so easily spread diseases.
-These deposits can commonly be seen as unsightly speckles on light coloured or glazed surfaces on which they have rested.
+This behaviour is a significant reason why these flies can so easily spread diseases, and these deposits can commonly be seen as unsightly speckles on light coloured or glazed surfaces on which they have rested.